 Fat digestion requires the function of many different organs and microbes working in tandem for it to occur.
-Any kink along the pathway of fat digestion can cause it to not be assimilated properly and cause fat to be dumped into the stool and improper amounts of bile either be produced or utilized.
-If you are having lipid digestive issues, your stool will either look yellow (from undigested lipids concentrating in the stool) or very oily.
-You might get urgent diarrhea from eating a high fat meal from bile not being reabsorbed properly.
-Finally, you may become constipated and your stool might become dry and light brown or clay colored from not producing enough bile.
-All these stool changes are warning signs of poor bile production and utilization and fat digestion and assimilation issues.
+Any kink along the pathway of fat digestion can cause it not to be adequately assimilated and cause fat to be dumped into the stool, and improper amounts of bile either be produced or utilized.

-Generally, if you do not produce enough bile or your bile is slugish your stool will appear to be clay colored or pale from a lack of bilirubin being deposited in your stool mixed with bile.
-You may also see yellow in your stool or your stool may look greasy (steatorrhea) from improper production of bile that may lead to fat being deposited into your stool instead of being absorbed and utilized by the body.
-You may also become constipated from a lack of bile production as the stool becomes sticky and hard to pass.
-People that do not produce enough bile may have nutrient deficiencies in fat soluble vitamins including vitamin A, vitamin D, vitamin E, and vitamin K2.
+Generally, if you do not produce enough bile or your bile is sluggish, your stool will appear to be clay-colored or pale from a lack of bilirubin being deposited in your stool mixed with bile.
+You may also see yellow in your stool, or your stool may look greasy (steatorrhea) from improper production of bile that may lead to fat being deposited into your stool instead of being absorbed and utilized by the body.

 Bile neutralizes stomach chime pH with sodium bicarbonate, and a lack of it can lead to more acid stomach chime, which can lead to a more acidic small intestine, leading to inflammation, lack of absorption that requires pH, and dysbiosis from